 What’s the use of gender-neutral clothing without the money to buy it?
 Why worry about a landlord respecting your pronouns if you can’t afford rent?

 She has a point.
 Statistically, most trans people work precarious jobs in shitty conditions.
 Many trans women are involved in sex work, which means they’re often criminalized and denied any kind of workplace protections, let alone basic health benefits.
 Even depressing statistics, like the fact that 78% of transgender Americans have experienced anti-trans harassment in the workplace, still assume that most trans people are working in formal workplace environments.
 In fact, studies in the US indicate that trans people experience unemployment at twice the national average; among those who are employed, 44% were only able to acquire temporary, part-time, or low-wage work.
 When a trans woman named Alloura Wells went missing in Toronto in 2017, the police told her family that because she was homeless, she wasn’t “a priority.”
-In a 2015 study by the National Center for Transgender Equality, only 13% of respondents had been formally employed in the past year.
+In a 2015 study by the National Center for Transgender Equality, only about 1/3 of respondents had been formally employed in the past year.
 According to that same survey, 29% of trans people were found to be living in poverty (roughly twice the national average), with Black trans people hit the hardest.
 Over 40% of Black trans people in the US have been homeless at some point.
 (Ironically, and sadly, despite its knowledge of this racial and socioeconomic reality, the National Center of Transgender Equality itself was recently criticized for persistently busting unions and creating a culture of racial abuse for nonwhite employees.)

 These numbers are bleak, but they paint an accurate picture of the lives of most trans people, especially those of color.
 Their most pressing concerns aren’t ones of recognition and accommodation, but the kinds of issues that impact working people across the board — the threat of rising costs, low wages, inflating debt, shitty jobs, and public servants that openly don’t care whether trans people live or die.